xNaCly/blog/content/posts/2023/write-your-own-programming-language.md

 programming language, but you will have to understand and use them to have a somewhat good time.

-For data structures I can recommend the course [The Last Algorihms Course You'll Need](https://frontendmasters.com/courses/algorithms/) by [ThePrimeagen](https://frontendmasters.com/teachers/the-primeagen/) or [A Programmer's Guider to Computer Science
+For data structures I can recommend the course [The Last Algorithms Course You'll Need](https://frontendmasters.com/courses/algorithms/) by [ThePrimeagen](https://frontendmasters.com/teachers/the-primeagen/) or [A Programmer's Guider to Computer Science